cylc/cylc-admin/docs/proposal-rose-suite-run.md

 * `cylc reinstall-reload`

 `cylc pause|unpause` - new commands replacing `cylc hold|release|unhold`
-* Note that `cylc stop` will be modified to unpause a workflow before stopping.
+* Note that when you use `cylc stop` the scheduler will be modified to unpause the workflow before stopping.
   This means that a stopped workflow will not be paused when it is continued via `cylc play`.
 On the other, a workflow which is continued for any other reason (e.g. the server died) will retain its paused status.

-`cylc register` - remove: functionality should now be performed by `cylc install` or `cylc play` with no need for a separate command.
+`cylc register` - remove: functionality no longer required.
+* `cylc install` will now perform the task of associating the source and run directories via a symlink.
+* `cylc play` has no need to do this since the workflow definition will now always be found in the run directory.

 `cylc clean` - new command to replace `rose suite-clean`.
 * This should support options which allow you to just clean subsets of the data.